mattwong91/fs-journal/journal/02/questions.md

 08. Instead of writing everything to the console, what is a better way to debug your code?

     > | Add breakpoints and use line by line stepover.
-You can also use git branches to test new solutions without losing previously written code. |
+Use dev tools to invoke functions, check definitions of objects, arrays, etc. You can also use git branches to test new solutions without losing previously written code. |

 09. What is the difference between a `primitive` value and a `reference` value?